 The World Rally Championship may not be as popular as it once was, but the Subaru Impreza (and particularly the estate) will always have a place in our hearts.
 Most come with a thirsty 2.5-litre petrol engine and are four-wheel drive.
 The interior is clearly a product of the 2000s, but many cars came with air con, cruise control and electric mirrors and windows - so you won’t miss out on now-essential features.
 Examples in the iconic blue paint are especially cool, while the subtler Subaru Legacy is also available.

 Skoda Octavia vRS

 The Skoda Octavia vRS holds its value really well, but you can still find examples of the outgoing generation with reasonable mileage for under £10,000.
-Like the Focus ST above, you’ve got a choice of hatchback or estate - both with massive boots and spacious interiors - and petrol or diesel.
+Like the Ford Focus ST, you’ve got a choice of hatchback or estate - both with massive boots and spacious interiors - and petrol or diesel.
 The petrol is quicker but the diesel offers a decent blend between performance and economy.
 All vRS models look much sportier than regular Octavias, thanks to bigger wheels, tinted lights and more aggressive bumpers.

 BMW 3 Series (2011-2018)

 Considering the BMW 3 Series range was only replaced a couple of years ago, it’s remarkable that you can buy the previous car for under £10,000.
 A quick search in the classifieds brings up plenty of choice of spec and engine size, and our pick would be a Touring estate with the 320d diesel engine in M Sport spec.
 Even the entry-level cars get DAB radio, sat nav and remote services, so they’re better-equipped than the previous 3 Series, which was on sale until 2010.